 The purpose of the GP Society is to offer a forum for members to learn from each other and to disseminate good practice.
 It is also there to act as a national organisation that can work with other professional bodies and health service strategists to enhance and improve community based epilepsy care.
 The provision of care for people with epilepsy in the community is one of the main focuses of the society and we look to explore together new ways to operate such a service effectively.

-Anyone who would like to find out more or indeed would wish to join, should email the Membership Secretary at the ILAE British Chapter.
-The society would like to thank the ILAE British Chapter council and Juliet Solomon for their invaluable hard work on behalf of the society.
+Anyone who would like to find out more or indeed would wish to join, should email the Membership Secretary at the ILAE British Branch.
+The society would like to thank the ILAE British Branch council and Juliet Solomon for their invaluable hard work on behalf of the society.

-Chair, ILAE British Chapter GP Society and GP representative on ILAE British Chapter council, Dr Richard Hills
+Chair, ILAE British Branch GP Society and GP representative on ILAE British Branch council, Dr Richard Hills